|

 We have no interest in "fixing" bad performances, upgrading

-environment, and the best recording experience within the reach of as
+and the best recording experience within the reach of as many artists as

-many artists as possible.
-If you want to track with tape but need the
+possible.
+If you want to track with tape but need the editing capabilities of

 Back to top